 On the back of the phone, a little bit southeast of the rear camera array, Google included a fingerprint sensor.
 The location seems a little high up for my taste, as I sometimes had trouble locating the sensor.
-Maybe that explains why it occasionally took me a couple tries to unlock the phone, especially when I was holding it with my right hand.
+Maybe that explains why it occasionally took me a couple of tries to unlock the Pixel 4a 5G, especially when I was holding it with my right hand.

-Buy the Pixel 4a 5G from Google, and you can only pick the Just Black option.
+Buy the Google Pixel 4a 5G from the Google Store, and you can only pick the Just Black option.
 That's also the only color offered to U.K. buyers.
 Verizon currently gives you a choice between black and white, which aren't exactly the most vibrant color decisions you'll ever be asked to make.

 Pixel 4a 5G review: Display

 Like the Pixel 4a and Pixel 5, the Pixel 4a 5G uses an AMOLED display with an FHD resolution, and a punch-hole notch for the front camera in the top left corner.
 At 6.2 inches across, the Pixel 4a 5G is the largest of the 2020 Pixel line-up, beating the 5.8-inch Pixel 4a and 6-inch Pixel 5.